Property Terms Flashcards

 Self help

+Ok for personal property but not for real property.
 There is a greater propensity for violence to protect your land.
+Personal property can be replaced

-> Exclusions - Public Accommodations
+>Exclusions - Public Accommodations

 Historically exclusions had to be reasonable, or reasonable fees had to be charged.
+Now covered by title II Lodging; eating; entertainment

 Exceptions to the right to exclude

-public accommodations;
+Necessity; custom; public accommodations; antidiscrimination

 Exclusions- private land